fnordoglargh/metametalmapper/README.md

 ## Getting Started

+Clone this repo, install the dependencies `pip3 install -r requirements.txt` and execute `python meta_metal_mapper.py` (see _How to use_ section).

 ### Python3

-A Python3 installation >= 3.6 is needed to execute Metal Mapper.
+A Python3 installation >= 3.6 is needed to execute Meta Metal Mapper.

 If you see output like this

-      File "metal_mapper.py", line 36
+      File "meta_metal_mapper.py", line 36
         f'Supported modes:\n'
                             ^
     SyntaxError: invalid syntax

-you need to run the program explicitly with `python3 metal_mapper.py`.
+you need to run the program explicitly with `python3 meta_metal_mapper.py`.

 ### Libraries